snowdriftcoop/snowdrift/BUILD.md

 ### Windows

 *Status:* We welcome testing but do not officially support Windows.
 In the past, we have had only partial success running on Windows.
-We know that the sdb.hs tool won't work on Windows because it uses UNIX sockets.
+We know that the `.sdc` Makefile won't work on Windows because it uses UNIX sockets.
+And therefore, `build.sh` won't either: it uses `.sdc`.
 We welcome any patches, feedback, or Postgres-on-Windows help to get an alternative working.
-Steps used in past testing:
+Steps used in past
+testing:

 Install [Git] per instructions on the website.